-BR: Cham. width or Rounding radius
+- BR: Cham. width or Rounding radius

-AN: Element pos
+- AN: Element pos

+- F: Further information: "Machining attributes", Page 418

 Chamfers or roundings are defined at contour corners.
-A contour corner is the intersection between the approaching contour element and the departing contour element.
-A chamfer or rounding cannot be calculated until the basic contour element is known.
+A contour corner is the point of intersection between the approaching contour element and the departing contour element.
+A chamfer or rounding cannot be calculated until the departing contour element is known.